sebastienmira/Sigil/README.md

 The cryptographic functions were all implemented in this file which functions as a cryptography library.

-A list of the most common letters in a large english dictionary is defined as 'freq_in_dict' on the begining of the file.
+A list of the most common letters in a large english dictionary is defined as `freq_in_dict` on the begining of the file.